 As the Civil Rights Movement gained steam, Nina's voice soon became a thunderous roar as she raised her voice in powerful protest in the fight against racial inequality and discrimination.
 Recommended for ages 4–8.

-(Juvenile Picture Books – Ej Lyo)
+(Juvenile Picture Books – Ej Win)

-Kwame Alexander
+by Kwame Alexander

 (Juvenile Picture Books– Ej Ale)

-Originally performed for ESPN's The Undefeated, this poem highlights the unspeakable trauma of slavery, the faith and fire of the civil rights movement, and the grit, passion, and perseverance of some of the world's greatest heroes.
-Recommended for ages 5-10.
+Originally performed for ESPN's The Undefeated, this poem highlights the unspeakable trauma of slavery, the faith and fire of the Civil Rights Movement, and the grit, passion, and perseverance of some of the world's greatest heroes.
+Recommended for ages 5–10.

 Older Elementary

-Dr. Artika R. Tyner
+by Dr. Artika R. Tyner

 (Juvenile Nonfiction – J 323.1196 Tyn)

-Katheryn Russell-Brown
+by Katheryn Russell-Brown

 (Juvenile Nonfiction – J 920 Rus)

-Evette Dionne
+by Evette Dionne

 (Juvenile Nonfiction – J 323.
 34 Dio)

-(Juvenile Nonfiction – J 975.3041 Are)
+(Juvenile Nonfiction - J 921 X Ken)

-Elizabeth Partridge
+by Elizabeth Partridge

 (Juvenile Nonfiction – J 323.1196 Par)